 Maintain the jars at room temperature and out of direct sunlight for 7 to 10 days.
 It is likely that you will see bubbles in the mixture and a film form on top of the jar.

-Remove the scoby and either store it in the refrigerator or use it for a new batch.
-If the scoby is getting too thick, you can peal off the top layer.
-Save a couple cups of the kombucha as a starter for your next batch.
+Remove the SCOBY and either store it in the refrigerator or use it for a new batch.
+If the SCOBY is getting too thick, you can peel off the top layer.
+Save a couple of cups of the kombucha as a starter for your next batch.

 Pour your kombucha into smaller glass bottles, and add any flavoring that you wish, such as fruit, juice, or herbs.
 If there are jelly-like strands in your batch, you may want to pour the kombucha through a strainer first to remove them.